jcapellman/MLIDS/README.md

 * Unit Tests (.NET 6)

 ## Releases
-Using GitHub Actions, all three Applications will be built and packaged individually (there maybe a launcher created at some point)
+Using GitHub Actions, both Applications will be built and packaged individually (there maybe a launcher created at some point).
+In addition SonarQube Analysis is being performed.

 ## Requirements
 * Windows 7 SP1+ (.NET 6's oldest supported OS)